Industry Expertise · June 17, 2024

 Operations and sales

 Manufacturers can stay on top of costs through efficient supply chain and logistics management.
 Work to understand and address common sources of delay and damage to raw materials and shipped products.
-Maintaining robust inventory, process and operational controls can reduce waste and recalls, improving overall quality control.
+Maintain robust inventory, process and operational controls to reduce waste and recalls, and improve overall quality control.
 Tactics in these areas can include:

 • Building strong supplier relationships